sCrypt-Inc/scrypt-ts-by-example.github.io/src/pages/console-log/index.md

 ---
 title: Built-in Functions
 version: 0.1.0
-description: Built-in functions in scryptTS
+description: Built-in functions in sCrypt
 ---

 `console.log` can be used for debugging purposes.